-In layman’s terms, a nootropic, also known as smart drugs and cognitive enhancers, are natural bioactive compounds, or synthesized drugs, that improve cognitive function, particularly executive functions, memory, creativity, motivation, organization, and impulse control.
+In layman’s terms, nootropics, also known as smart drugs and cognitive enhancers, are natural bioactive compounds or synthesized drugs that improve cognitive function — particularly executive functions, memory, creativity, motivation, organization, and impulse control.

-You may wonder, are nootropics good for you?
-In short text, yes.
+You may wonder “are nootropics good for you?”
+In short, the answer is: yes.
 Nootropics can benefit everyone in some way or another.
-We wrote about the mental and health benefits of nootropics in our blog.

-Are you someone who struggles studying for a big exam?
-Or possibly your somebody who finds yourself hitting “the wall” when trying to complete the million work tasks you have on your plate?
+Are you someone who struggles to study for a big exam?
+Or possibly you’re somebody who finds themselves hitting the proverbial wall when trying to complete the never-ending tasks you have on your plate at work.

 Trust me, even when you accomplish these tasks, there is always something else.
 That’s where choline comes into play.

-You have the opportunity to increase your brain power and tackle tomorrow with ease.
+You have the opportunity to increase your brain power and tackle even the most daunting tasks with ease.
 This micronutrient helps bridge the gaps, empower your memory, and strengthen your cognitive retention.

-The scientific studies have proven this, it’s just up to you if you want to join the focus train and maximize your brain’s potential.
+It’s been demonstrated in scientific studies time and again, it’s just up to you if you want to join the focus train and maximize your brain’s potential.

-Choline acts as the precursor of a neurotransmitter in our bodies called acetylcholine.
+Well, choline acts as the precursor to a neurotransmitter in our bodies called acetylcholine.

 Acetylcholine is an organic chemical used by the brain and nerves throughout the body to send signals to other cells.
-We utilize these signals for everything in the body from short term and long term memory, to reacting to a painful stimulus, to creating healthy nerve and muscle functions like working through a set of bicep curls.
+Our bodies utilize these signals for everything from short and long term memory, to reacting to a painful stimulus, to creating healthy nerve and muscle functions.

 Increasing available choline allows our nervous system to strengthen its interconnectivity and pathways, ultimately increasing our body’s productivity.

-Depression and anxiety can be hard to generalize as each individual is different.
-Not only does your environment play a role in your mental state, it is also heavily influenced by your brain chemistry as well.
+Mood can be hard to generalize as each individual is different.
+Not only is your mental state influenced by your environment, but it’s also affected by your brain chemistry as well.

-Studies have also extended into providing linkages between choline and decreased levels of stress for females during pregnancy.
+Studies have also found that adequate supplies of choline were associated with better stress management in pregnant women.
 Do you see the picture I’m trying to paint?

 Although our bodies have the ability to produce choline, we do not typically produce a sufficient amount.
-As a direct precursor to acetylcholine, low acetylcholine levels leads to low amounts of GABA levels in the brain.
-GABA is widely known for it’s ability to regulate high levels of stress.
+Choline is a direct precursor to acetylcholine and low acetylcholine levels lead to low amounts of GABA levels in the brain — GABA is widely known for its ability to regulate stress.

 As we age, the function of our brain and the neural networks we’ve created tend to decline.
-Choline is important in its effect to keeping our cognitive abilities sharp.
-Choline is an important component of the membranes we create and improves our neural connectivity as the precursor to acetylcholine.
+Choline benefits our minds by keeping our cognitive abilities sharp.
+It’s is an important component of the cellular membranes we create and improves our neural connectivity as the precursor to acetylcholine.